top of page

 The Conference Research Abstract should not exceed 350 words.

-Please minimize the use of abbreviations and do not cite references in the abstract.
+Please minimize using abbreviations and do not cite references in the abstract.
 Abstracts should not include any figures or tables.
 Reports of randomized controlled trials should follow the CONSORT extension for abstracts.

 TITLE: